 Corporate members provide valuable financial support and leadership, and receive substantial benefits.
 The SDSI Affiliates Program offers two membership levels: Founding and Regular members.
-Both types of members receive extraordinary access to faculty and students and extensive opportunities to learn about emerging research results at retreats, conferences, seminars, symposia, workshops, and informal interactions.
+Both types of members have the opportunity for active engagement with faculty and students and extensive opportunities to learn about emerging research results at retreats, conferences, seminars, symposia, workshops, and informal interactions.
 Regular and Founding members also have opportunities for informal collaboration on research projects, hosted visits to Stanford, an opportunity to send visiting scholars, and student recruiting opportunities.
 Founding Members receive additional benefits including membership on the SDSI Advisory Council, opportunities to advise the research agenda, an office on campus, a faculty liaison, custom workshops at Stanford, and faculty and student visits to companies.
 The purpose of the visits are to give technical presentations and discuss with the member areas of mutual interest.
 All of the site presentations and all information, data and results arising from such visitation interactions will be shared with all members and the public.
 Additional information can be found in the Research Policy Handbook.

 Regular membership is $100,000 per year and Founding membership is $500,000 per year.
 Companies are encouraged to develop long-term multi-year relationships.
 These contributions are used to fund research projects, the SDSI data and tools repository, and other programs and activities.
 Companies may provide additional funding above the membership fee to support an area of on-going research with faculty participating within the program.
 All research results arising from the use of the additional funding will be shared with all program members and the general public.